gwang034/Instagram-Followers/README.md

 # 🎀 Instagram Followers 🎀
- Who do you follow on Instagram that doesn't follow you back?
+ Who doesn't follow you back?
 Don't be a fan xoxo

  This script is a fast (and safe!) way to check who doesn't follow you back on IG without potentially putting your account at risk to a bitcoin hacker 😍